ameebhavsar/Average-Calculator-/README.md

 # Average-Calculator-

+This code runs on the Little Man Computer, a beginner Assembly programming platform.

-Find the average of 10 numbers inputted one at a time.
+The user will input 10 numbers one at a time.
+The program will output the average of the 10 numbers.